How to Easily Start Geraniums from Cuttings

 3. How to Start Geranium Cuttings

 To start geraniums from cuttings, carefully snip a 3-4 inch cutting just below a leaf node of the geranium stem off of the geranium parent plant.
 This will encourage new growth in the mother plant.
+Cut at an angle to allow more surface area for moisture absorption.

 Remove any leaves, flowering stems, and scales from the lower half of the cuttings to reduce moisture loss and encourage root growth.